False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: False positives in gravitational lensing and its associated probabilities

 We obtain the rate of observable unlensed GW events using the following relation,

-These unlensed detectable GW events are responsible for producing two BBH sources of similar characteristics, that can mimic as lensed image pair.
-With the increase in the time-span of observation, more number of lensed GWs are going to be detected.
+These unlensed detectable GW events are responsible for producing two BBH sources of similar characteristics that can mimic the lensed image pair.
+With an increase in the time span of observation, more lensed GWs are going to be detected.
 However, the number of detectable unlensed events goes up faster than that of the lensed events \footnote{Here $\tau (\geq \mu, z)$, which acts as the probability of an event to get lensed, is a quantity usually quite smaller than unity.
-Note that, due to lensing the selection function also gets modified by the magnification $\mu$. due to the magnification $\sqrt\mu$ on the strain, the detector horizon volume broadens by a factor of $\mu^{1.5}$.
-But $\tau(\geq \mu, z)$ falling at a faster rate with $\mu^{-2}$ the effect of the horizon increase does not increase the number of lensed events. }.
+Note that, due to lensing, the selection function is also modified by magnification $\mu$.
+Due to the magnification $\sqrt\mu$ in the strain, the detector horizon volume expands by a factor of $\mu^{1.5}$.
+However, $\tau(\geq \mu, z)$ falling faster with $\mu^{-2}$ the effect of the increase in horizon does not increase the number of lensed events. }.
 As a consequence, the number of events within a multi-dimensional source-parameter space volume (which can pose as false lensing positives) also goes up faster than the number of lensed events within that mass-range in a given observation time.
-Given the time-difference between the two lensed images is considerably short, the events are going to buried under the huge number of similar unlensed events, making the confidence in the lensing detection low.
-Thus from the perspective of an observer, the detection probability that an event pair being lensed gets worse with increasing time difference between the pair of GW events.
+Given that the time difference between the two lensed images is considerably short, the events are going to be buried under the huge number of similar unlensed events, making the confidence in the lensing detection low.
+Thus, from the perspective of an observer, the detection probability that an event pair is being lensed gets worse with increasing time difference between the pair of GW events.